-The specific topic of air pollution, arising from industrialisation and the rise of motoring throughout the twentieth century, is addressed later in this book.
-Whilst, in the minds of some scientists, the jury may still be out in the debate over the effect of increasing levels of atmospheric carbon dioxide (CO2) on global warming and ocean acidification, there are a few undisputed facts that are relevant to that particular debate.
-Firstly, today the average concentration of atmospheric CO2 has reached a level of 400 parts per million (ppm).
+The specific topic of air pollution, arising from industrialisation and the rise of motoring throughout the twentieth century, is addressed in Part 1 of this book.
+Whilst, in the minds of some politicians (but few scientists), the jury may still be out in the debate over the effect of increasing levels of atmospheric carbon dioxide (CO2) on global warming and ocean acidification, there are a few undisputed facts that are relevant to that particular debate.
+Firstly, today the average concentration of atmospheric CO2 has reached, and now, on an annual average, exceeds a level of 400 parts per million (ppm).
 By comparison, pre-industrial levels were around 280ppm.
 Secondly, in road transport as well as other energy consuming sectors, the Earth's natural resources of minerals and fossil fuels are being irreversibly consumed.
 These facts beg many questions but two of the most salient are: